pgamboa322/employee-tracker/README.md

-# employee-tracker
+# Employee Tracker

+A simple and easy to use employee manager app that helps track, add, and update all your employees through a terminal interface with the help of Inquirer.

+## Installation

+Download or clone repo, npm install, node js.

+## Usage

-You will have two terminals open one for bash and one for mysql
+You will have two terminals (bash & mysql)

+In mysql terminal
-In a seperate terminal (mysql) you will type in mysql -u root -p
+mysql -u root -p

 You will be prompted with a password -- enter in root (all lowercase)